Volleyball Court Components

 The net acts as the physical divider of the court.
 A lot of action happens here, blocking, and attacking.
-In men's volleyball, the net is just short of 8 feet, and the women's net is seven feet and four inches.
+In men's volleyball, the net is just short of eight feet, and the women's net is seven feet and four inches.
 Players must hit the ball over the net in order to try and land the ball on the opponent's side of the floor.
 Touching the net or failing to get the ball over the net in three touches will result in a point for the other team.

-The antennae stand at either side of the net, holding it up.
-It also marks what is in-bounds and out-of-bounds when the ball travels over the net.
+The antennae stand at either side of the net, directly above the sidelines.
+It marks what is in-bounds and out-of-bounds when the ball travels over the net.
 If a ball hits the antenna or crosses the net outside of it, it will be called out of bounds.